Updated August 13, 2021 - Residents can provide public input and comments to the Mayor & Commission in the following ways:

 Agenda Comment Form

-- Completing an online agenda comment form will allow residents to comment on current agenda items under consideration by the Mayor and Commission.
+- Online agenda comment form allows residents to comment on current agenda items under consideration by the Mayor and Commission.

-- The form will provide the same comments to all 10 commissioners and the mayor.
+- The form provides the same comments to all 10 commissioners and the mayor.
 You can receive a copy of the form as well.

-- Those wishing to comment on these items can still use any of the other methods (online form, audio during meetings, contacting elected officials) in lieu of in-person comment.
+- Those wishing to comment on these items can still use any of the other methods (online form or contacting elected officials) in lieu of in-person comment.

-- Those wishing to provide individual 3-minute public comments on these specific agenda items may come to City Hall without pre-registering.
+- Those wishing to provide individual 3-minute public comments may come to City Hall without pre-registering.

 - Those wishing to comment for up to 10-minute public comments (10 minutes in favor / 10 minutes opposed) on specific zoning public hearing agenda items should contact the Clerk of Commission's Office at 706-613-3130 or inform staff at City Hall upon arrival.
 See 'Procedure for Resident Input on Zoning Related Public Hearings' below.